- Nuclear installations in Germany

 Responsibilities regarding the surveillance of repositories

-The Act provides that the federal tasks of surveillance and licensing in the field of nuclear energy, interim storage, repository site selection and repository surveillance be concentrated in one authority - the Federal Office for the Safety of Nuclear Waste Management (BfE).
+The Act stipulates that the federal tasks of surveillance and licensing in the field of nuclear energy, interim storage, repository site selection and repository surveillance be concentrated in one authority - the Federal Office for the Safety of Nuclear Waste Management (BfE).
 Thus, the BfE has become the central, operator-independent nuclear licensing and regulatory authority.

 Compliance with the nuclear regulations concerning radioactive waste disposal